ntoll/ntoll.github.io/article/why-computers-4/index.md

 `THEN` go to the specified _next state_, write _such-and-such_ to the tape and move the tape by _however many squares in a certain direction_.

-If you look carefully, hidden within the extract are also disjuntions (logical `OR`).
-The middle two lines (for state _516_) have the same state and outcome, but different characters read from the head.
+If you look carefully, hidden within the extract are also disjunctions (logical `OR`).
+The middle two lines (for state _516_) have the same state and outcome, but different symbols read from the head.
 This is the same as checking `IF` (the state is _516_ `AND` the head reading is _empty_) `OR` (the state is _516_ AND the head reading is _"#"_) `THEN` the next state is _657_, write _"!"_ to the tape and the tape should move _86 squares to the right_.